joaofavoretti/Another-Simple-Distributed-Filesystem/README.md

-# SMILE: Superbly Managed Information for Ludicrous Efficiency
+# OFFSHORE: Overly Friendly File System that Hides Obnoxious Redundant Errors

+## Description

 This is a brand new idea I had to implement a distributed filesystem in a different way, derived from the first version accessible at [Simple Distributed Filesystem](https://github.com/joaofavoretti/Simple-Distributed-Filesystem).

 It is not an updated version from the other repository, otherwise I would've used that repository.
 The idea is to build something related but with a different approach.

-**IMPORTANT:** The following text was written for the first approach of a Distributed Filesystem.
-It will be updated as the architecture differs.

-It has three components:

-## Metadata Server

-This application is used to keep track of an index of where each file is on the filesystem, and to check which Storage Node is available to be connected to.
-When it is available, it uses the spare time to check if all the Storage Nodes are still online.

-## Storage Node

-This application is the one that really stores the files.
-When it runs, it requests a connection to the Metadata Server to inform it that the node now exists.

-## Client Application
+## Name suggestions

-That application is what the used interacts with.
-It deals with the problem of requesting the correct IP address of the Storage Nodes to request for file operations.
+- Overly Friendly File System Sincerely that Honors Every Request Effortlessly (OFFSHORE).
+- Our Filing Framework Seems Highly Optimistic, Rarely Encounters Glitches

 ## Running

 As it is an example of a distributed computer program, each part of the program is supposed to run in a different node of a cluster.
 In order to simulate that behavior locally in a single computer, it was used Docker Compose to spawn different containers, each of them with a single module of the software.

-The Docker Compose creates a simple bridged network `11.56.1.0/24` and sets the Metadata Server at the address `11.56.1.21` arbitrarily.
+The Docker Compose creates a simple internal network `11.56.1.0/24` and sets the Metadata Server at the address `11.56.1.21` arbitrarily.
 Besides that, it spawns three Storage Nodes at the address `11.56.1.41`, `11.56.1.42`, `11.56.1.43`.
 As it is a Distributed Systems software, the number of Storage Nodes can be as high as you can think, it is 3 by default to avoid spending too much resources locally.
 Also, as each Storage Node would have its own filesystem to really store the files, the docker compose solution to this is to create a directory in the main operating system for each of the containers to use (they are called: `storage-node-1`, `storage-node-2` and `storage-node-3`).

 It is easy to run it in a single command with Docker Compose.
 Assuming you have it installed (if you need any reference, take [this](https://www.youtube.com/watch?v=DM65_JyGxCo) video), just run the command.